-The celebrated interior designer has infused the interiors of the Turner House at Alisal with rustic-meets-modern touches
+The celebrated interior designer has infused the Turner House at Alisal with rustic-meets-modern touches

 Words by ELIZABETH VARNELL

 Interior designer Nathan Turner drew on his outdoorsy childhood spent camping in the Sierra Nevadas and riding horseback through his family ranch for his latest project, three adjacent cottage suites — collectively called Turner House — set amid Alisal Guest Ranch & Resort’s lush acreage in the Santa Ynez Valley.